Fixing America In 500 Words Or

 Sodom because she ignored the sick and poor.
 According to Jesus, as noted

-here in Matthew, God will judge all nations by how they treat the sick and poor.
+here in Matthew, God will judge the nations by how they treat the sick and poor.
 It

 would seem fair to conclude that both Jesus (New Testament) and Ezekiel (Old Testament)